monocodes/snippets/git/git.md

 go back to previous commit

 > use `git revert` if you are ok with history been stored.
-Instead use `got reset --hard`
+Instead use `git reset --hard`

 ```sh
 git revert Head